mccv/envoy-curses/README.md

 ## Cluster

-* navigate screens with left and right arrow keys
 * on clusters screen, select clusters with up and down arrow keys.
 Pressing enter changes stats to the currently selected cluster.
 * press `/` or `?` to bring up stats selector.
 Enter selects a new stat to chart.